mongodb/motor/doc/developer-guide.rst

 -------------

-Motor supports the asyncio module in the standard library of Python 3.4 and later, as well as the asyncio package on PyPI for Python 3.3.
+Motor supports the asyncio module in the standard library of Python 3.4 and later.
-Motor also works with Tornado 4 and later along with all the Python versions it supports.
+Motor also works with Tornado 4.5 and later along with all the Python versions it supports.

 Motor is single-source compatible with all supported Python versions, although there are some tricks for Python 3.
 There is some code for the ``async``